HenryCWong/genomic-barcode-counter/README.md

 1. barcode sequence
 2. barcode name
 3. first file count results
+...

-n. n'th file count results
+\tn. n'th file count results

 Therefore, there will be a total of n+3 columns where n is the number of `.count` files in the directory.